frederic-perez/AmE-dictionary/data/idioms.md

 __ride the pine__ In sports (especially baseball), to remain sitting on the bench, rather than be an active participant in the game. _I’m not going to play next year if coach makes me ride the pine again this season._
 __ride the rail(s)__ To travel on a vehicle mounted on rails (especially a train or streetcar). _I know it takes a lot longer than flying, but I love riding the rail from Portland to Vancouver._
 __ride__ _n_ One’s vehicle, especially an automobile. _You can park your ride in our driveway, if you want._ _Whoa, nice ride!
 Is that a Corvette?_
+__riffraff__ Undesirable, disreputable, or vulgar people, often used in a condescending manner. _I wouldn’t be seen in a place like that, there’s a lot of riffraff that hang out around there._
 __right away__ Immediately; at once; without delay. _Right away, I could tell that the plan had no chance of success._ _Sarah’s parents took to her new girlfriend right away._
 __right on__ :two::hammer: _The description of the bomb was right on._
 __right the wrong__ _Don Quixote believes he’s destined to right the wrongs of the world._